-While examining the periodic reports received, the Eni Board of Statutory Auditors also assesses, including in its capacity as the "Audit Committee" under US law, whether to forward reported incidents that could have a more significant impact on the internal control and risk management system to the Control and Risk Committee.
+The Board of Statutory Auditors/Audit Committee SOA and the Control and Risk Committee While examining the periodic reports received, the Eni Board of Statutory Auditors also assesses, including in its capacity as the "Audit Committee" under US law, whether to forward reported incidents that could have a more significant impact on the internal control and risk management system to the Control and Risk Committee.

-For listed subsidiaries, information flows and reporting to their top management and control bodies are handled by their own internal audit units, which also oversee the prompt forwarding of reports on significant incidents to Eni's Internal Audit unit.
-Moreover, listed subsidiaries are required to promptly notify Eni SpA's Litigation Management Team of any whistleblowing reports, including anonymous reports, received that meet the specific requirements set out in the relevant internal regulations.
+For listed subsidiaries202, information flows and reporting to their top management and control bodies are handled by their own internal audit units, which also oversee the prompt forwarding of reports on significant incidents to Eni's Internal Audit unit.
+Moreover, listed subsidiaries are required to promptly notify Eni SpA's Litigation Management Team203 of any whistleblowing reports, including anonymous reports, received that meet the specific requirements set out in the relevant internal regulations.

-(200) The Internal Audit unit forwards notices received that are not identified as "whistleblowing reports" of relevance to the whistleblowing procedure to the relevant company units for processing under the provisions of applicable regulations.
-(201) As a result of the creation of the Integrated Compliance Department and the reorganisation of the Legal Affairs Department, the Committee is composed of the Heads of: i) Integrated Compliance; ii) Legal Affairs; iii) Internal Audit, and iv) Human Resources and Organisation.
-The Head of the Accounting and Financial Statements is included in the Committee when reports involve his subject area.
-(202) Saipem SpA is no longer solely controlled by Eni since January 22, 2016.
+^[199] As a result of the creation of the Integrated Compliance Department and the reorganisation of the Legal Affairs Department, the Team is composed of the Heads of units of: i) Integrated Compliance; ii) Legal Affairs; iii) Internal Audit; iv) Human Resources and Organisation; and v) Accounting and Financial Statements.